asaithebest/CPU-GPU-booster/README.md

 YOU CAN'T SAY THAT'S IT'S YOURS !
 YOU NEED AUTORIZATION FROM ME OR DO A PULL REQUEST AND BE ACCEPTED TO HAVE THE RIGHT TO SAY THAT YOU HELPED TO MAKE IT !

-Workflow don't really do something in the project don't worry it work !
+( Workflow don't really do something in the project don't worry it work ! )

 CPU : The processor
 GPU : The graphics card

+This programm is free to use but if something happened I'm not the problem.
+You are on your own :

+- own risk